Jacqui Lewis - BHSc Nutritional and Dietetic Medicine

-What’s all the fuss about Protein?
+What’s All the Fuss About Protein?

 For weight-loss surgery (WLS) patients, it can be very confusing if you are not sure what you’re looking for when it comes to protein supplementation

 Why is protein so important?

 Loss of lean body mass is inevitable for WLS patients following a very low-calorie diet.
 To minimize that loss, you need to meet your protein requirements with good quality proteins every day.

 Is there a risk of developing protein deficiency?

 However, all WLS patients, despite the procedure, who do not comply with the recommended dietary guidelines are at risk.

-So which protein supps are the best
+So which protein supps are the best?

 It’s also important your protein has a high digestibility score – that is - your body can use it!!